---

 ### Default indexes

-When you create a hypertable with a call to [`CREATE TABLE`](/docs/reference/timescaledb/hypertables/create_table/index.md), a time index is created on your data.
-If you want to manually create a time index, you can use this command:
+When you create a hypertable with [`CREATE TABLE`](/docs/reference/timescaledb/hypertables/create_table/index.md), TimescaleDB creates a time index automatically.
+If you want to create the time index manually, run:

 ```